Trigger Point Pain Finder: Forearm & Hand

 Does acupuncture help with typing or repetitive-use pain?

 Absolutely.
-It reduces inflammation, releases deep trigger points, and restores blood flow to irritated tendons and nerves.
+It can reduce inflammation, release deep trigger points, and restore blood flow to irritated tendons and nerves.

 What if bracing or stretching didn’t help?